kaelambda/note-grid/readme.md

 The text field to the right of the button controls the percentage chance of each note being enabled.

-The "Generate and play MIDI file" button is currently just a test of MIDI file-writing capability.
-It writes and plays a simple .mid file containing a piano playing middle C eight times.
+The "Save and play composition as MIDI file" is a test of MIDI file-writing capability.
+It writes out a MIDI file from the contents of the grid, then immediately plays it back.

 ---